 Compliance with Project Timeline: Adhering to the agreed project timeline by ensuring timely completion of customer-related tasks, such as providing feedback, approvals, and necessary resources.

 Training Participation: Ensuring that designated end-users and key-users participate in training sessions and fully engaging with the training materials provided.

-Support for Firefighter and Workflow Enhancements: Providing necessary information and support for reviewing and enhancing the firefighter concept and GRC workflows to ensure compliance with SoD principles.